jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ### ANSI-SPARC architecture

-This is one way of thinking about database abstraction/separation, which, in general, makes the database easier to change and maintain by providing **logical data independence** and  **physical data independence:**
+This is one way of thinking about database abstraction/separation, which, in general, makes the database easier to change and maintain by providing **data independence:**

-- **External level:** Views for different users (subsets and derivations of data) are described by subschemas, and are logically independent from the conceptual level.
+- External views for different users (i.e., subsets and derivations of the data) are described by subschemas.
+Views are **logically independent** from the conceptual level.
-- **Conceptual level:** The logical structure of the entire database---all entities, attributes, relationships, and constraints---is described by a conceptual schema, and is physically independent from the internal level.
+- The structure of the entire database---all entities, attributes, relationships, and constraints---is described by a conceptual schema.
+This conceptual layer is **physically independent** from implementation details.
-- **Internal level:** The implementation details, including storage allocation, data compression, and encryption, and described by an internal schema.
+- The implementation details, including storage allocation, data compression, and encryption, and described by an internal schema.

 Then, the DBMS creates **mappings** between schemas (also called intensions; a realization of a schema is called the extension or state of the database).